Free SMTP Relay Guide: Limits, Setup, Provider Fit, and Upgrade Signals (2026)

 The primary advantage of SMTP relay is deliverability.
 ISPs evaluate sender reputation when deciding whether to deliver email to the inbox.
 A relay service with years of established reputation gives your emails a significant advantage over sending from your own unproven IP address.

-Best Free SMTP Relay Services
+Free SMTP Relay Options by Use Case

 1. Brevo